FIameCaster/prism-code-editor/readme.md

 ## Web components

-The library includes a custom element wrapper for all 4 setups you can import.
+The library includes a custom element wrapper for each of the 4 setups you can import.

 ```typescript
 import { addBasicEditor, PrismEditorElement } from "prism-code-editor/web-component"